Thank You Mr. Churchill

 Thank You Mr. Churchill is the fourteenth studio album from Peter Frampton, released through New Door Records in North America and through Eagle Rock in Europe.

 Reception

-Since its release, the album has been met with mostly positive reviews from critics.
+Since Thank You Mr. Churchill's release, the album has been met with mostly positive reviews from critics.
 William Clark of Guitar International wrote, "Without any exaggeration I can easily say that this mostly ignored album from 2010 contains some of the best music Peter Frampton has ever pushed out to date".